toppyc4/field-app/README.md

 ## How to use

-To see the version before the deployment check the third commit of this repo, please judge me on that commit, if ever, thanks.
+To test it check the forth commit, before the messy bugs fixing, of this repo, please judge me on that commit, if ever, thanks.

 ```bash
 git clone 'this repo'